JChenster/quizwiz/README.md

 ## Other information:
 Bugs:
-- Error if the user enters a number of questions that exceeds the amount in the database (questions.txt)
+- There's an error if the user enters a number of questions that exceeds the amount in the database (questions.txt)
-- Multiplayer only works for 2 players